 Be cautious when cooking on high heat, as excessive heat can cause warping.
 Also, when the cooking temperature is too high, your food is more likely to stick, scorch or burn.
 High heat can cause food to shrink and become dry, which can cause a reduction in nutritional value.

 It's okay to bring large amounts of liquid to a boil in Saladmaster cookware, such as water for pasta, over medium to high heat.
 Once the boiling point is reached, reduce the heat to a lower temperature setting.
 Keep in mind that it's never necessary to set a burner on the highest heat, even when boiling water.
-Lower heat after boiling point has been reached.

 Avoid rapid changes in temperature, such as placing a hot pan in cold water.
 This can cause stainless steel to warp.
 Be sure to let your cookware cool first, then add warm water.
 Never put cold water into a hot pan.